-Net assets with donor restrictions are those net assets that have been granted for the purpose of providing financing to small and medium sized business.
+Net assets with donor restrictions to be held in perpetuity include those loan funds that have been granted for the purpose of providing financing to small and medium sized businesses.

+Net assets with donor restrictions that are subject to time or purpose restrictions primarily include interest earned on the loans to those businesses.
 Net assets with donor restrictions are released and reclassified to net assets without restrictions, as ACBDC's administration and overhead costs are expensed.